Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 A cell receiving a signal which triggers a response in which this signal is "transduced" into the cell, resulting in transcription of a gene.
 We will discuss signal transduction in greater detail in a future module.[^signalResponse]
 {: style="font-size: medium;"}

 In module 2, we will discuss the details of how the cell detects an extracellular signal and conveys it as a response within the cell.
-For now, we will focus on the relationship between transcription factors and the genes they regulate.
+For now, we will focus on the relationship between transcription factors and the genes that they regulate.

-## Determining if a given transcription factor regulates the expression of a given gene
+## Determining if a transcription factor regulates a given gene

-Over the years, a number of both computational and experimental approaches have been developed to identify the collection of genes that a given transcription factor regulates.

 A transcription factor has a weak binding affinity to DNA in general, but it has a very strong binding affinity for a single specific short sequence of nucleotides[^machinery] called a **sequence motif**.
 Think of a transcription factor as latching onto DNA and then "sliding" up and down the DNA molecule until it finds its target motif, where it clamps down.
 If this motif occurs immediately before a gene, then the transcription factor will regulate this gene.

-**Note:** The astute reader will notice that we have already used the term "motif" in two different contexts, to mean both a recurring network substructure and now a sequence of nucleotides to which a transcription factor binds.
-This sequence is called a "motif" because the transcription factor may regulate multiple different genes, so that the binding sequence may occur upstream of all these genes.
+**Note:** The astute reader will notice that we have already used the term "motif" in two different contexts, to mean both a recurring network substructure and (now) a sequence of nucleotides to which a transcription factor binds.
+This sequence is called a "motif" because the transcription factor may regulate multiple different genes, so that the binding sequence may occur immediately before all of these genes.
 {: .notice--info}

 A natural question, then, is to find the set of genes to which a transcription factor binds.
-A widespread experimental practice for determining where a protein binds in an organism's genome is called **ChIP-seq**[^chip], which is short for **chromatin immunoprecipitation sequencing**.
+A common experimental approach answering this question is called **ChIP-seq**[^chip], which is short for **chromatin immunoprecipitation sequencing**.
 This approach, which is illustrated in the figure below, combines an organism's DNA with multiple copies of a protein of interest that binds to DNA (which in this case would be a transcription factor).
 After allowing for the proteins to bind naturally to the DNA, the DNA is cleaved into much smaller fragments of a few hundred base pairs.
-As a result of this process, we obtain a collection of DNA fragments, some of which are attached to a copy of our protein of interest.
+As a result, we obtain a collection of DNA fragments, some of which are attached to a copy of our protein of interest.

-The question is how to isolate the fragments of DNA that are bound to a single transcription factor of interest so that we can infer the fragments of DNA to which that transcription factor binds.

-The clever trick is to use an **antibody**.
+The question is how to isolate the fragments of DNA that are bound to a transcription factor of interest, and the clever trick is to use an **antibody**.
 Normally, antibodies are produced by the immune system to target foreign pathogens.
 The antibody used by ChIP-seq is designed to identify a single protein of interest, and the antibody is attached to a bead.
 Once the antibody attaches to the protein target, a single complex is formed consisting of the DNA fragment, the transcription factor bound to the DNA, the antibody that recognized the transcription factor, and the bead bound to the antibody.
-Because the bead weighs down these complexes, they can be filtered out as "precipitate" from the solution, and we are left with just the DNA fragments that are bound to our transcription factor.
+Because the bead weighs down these complexes, they can be filtered out as precipitate from the solution, and we are left with just the DNA fragments that are bound to our transcription factor.

-In a final step, we unlink the protein from the DNA, leaving a collection of DNA fragments that were previously bound to a single transcription factor.
-These fragments are read using DNA sequencing to determine the order of nucleotides on each fragment.
-Once we have read the fragments, we can then scan through the genome to determine the genes that these fragments precede.
-We can then postulate that these are the genes regulated by the transcription factor!
+In a final step, the protein is unlinked from the DNA, leaving a collection of DNA fragments that were previously bound to a single transcription factor.
+Each fragments is read using DNA sequencing to determine its order of nucleotides and then queried against the genome to determine the gene(s) that the fragment precedes.
+We can therefore postulate that these are the genes that the transcription factor regulates!

 [![image-center](../assets/images/600px/ChIP-seq_workflow.png){: .align-center width="400px"}](../assets/images/ChIP-seq_workflow.png)
 An overview of ChIP-seq.
 Figure courtesy Jkwchui, Wikimedia Commons user.